itsmeck24/Corizo-Internship-Projects/README.md

 ## Major Project - Wine Quality Analysis

 Predicting the Quality of Red Wine using Machine Learning Algorithms for Regression Analysis, Data Visualizations and Data Analysis.
-This dataset can be viewed as Classification/Regression task as the classes are ordered and not balanced i.e., intermediate quality wine are more than good/bad quality ones.
+This dataset can be viewed as Classification/Regression task as the classes are ordered and not balanced i.e., number of intermediate quality wine are more than good/bad quality ones.

 ## Minor Project - Stock Price Prediction